Mourya-wizard/Desktop-Stopwatch-Application/README.md

 ## Credits

-This application was created by Mourya Konathala.
+This application was created by [Mourya-Wizard](https://github.com/Mourya-wizard).